 Kate Hummel, Associate Dean of Students and Deputy Title IX Coordinator

 Office Location: Safety & Security Office, Rich Hall Lower Level

 The Deputy Title IX Coordinator’s responsibilities include developing and revising policy and procedures, overseeing and/or managing investigations and resolutions, determining appropriate interim measures and remedies for students.
 In addition, the Title IX Deputy Coordinator assists in training staff who are responsible to respond, investigate, or resolve sexual misconduct allegations.
 The Deputy Title IX Coordinator is available to meet with students and all other members of the College community as appropriate.

 Inquiries or complaints may also be directed to: The Office for Civil Rights Philadelphia Office, U.S. Department of Education, 100 Penn Square East, Suite 515, Philadelphia, PA 19107-3323.
 Telephone number: (215) 656-8541; fax (215) 656-8605 or email OCR.firstname.lastname@example.org.

-After an assault, individuals have many options for taking care of themselves.
+After an incident of dating violence, domestic violence, sexual assault, stalking or other sexual misconduct has occurred, individuals have many options for taking care of themselves and addressing the incident.
 No one way is the best way, and Lycoming College recognizes the sensitivity of such incidents and aims to support individuals and their choices.